Large Salem Sets Avoiding Nonlinear Configurations: Introduction

-In this paper, we are only able to construct Salem sets with dimension matching \eqref{HausdorffDimensionBoundObtainedinOurPaper} when $Z$ exhibits translational symmetry (Theorem \ref{thirdTheorem} of this paper), but for more general sets we are still able to improve upon the dimension given in \eqref{FourierDimensionBoundFromMyTHesis} (via Theorems \ref{maintheorem} and \ref{theoremJOICVIOJVI122}).
+The natural conjecture is thus whether the $n$ in the denominator of \eqref{FourierDimensionBoundFromMyTHesis} can be replaced with an $n-1$, like in \eqref{HausdorffDimensionBoundObtainedinOurPaper}.
+In this paper, we are only able to construct Salem sets with dimension matching the bound in \eqref{HausdorffDimensionBoundObtainedinOurPaper} when $Z$ exhibits a weak translation symmetry, as detailed in Theorem \ref{thirdTheorem} of this paper, but for more general sets we are still able to improve upon the dimension given by \eqref{FourierDimensionBoundFromMyTHesis}, as detailed in Theorems \ref{maintheorem} and \ref{theoremJOICVIOJVI122}.